NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 > - `error_api`：API calls that trigger the `error_info`;
 > - `count` ：The number of test results that belong to the `error_type`, which accumulates the number of testing results that belong to the same error type seen to date.

+This table is also used to filter out idential bug behavior seen in previous runs.